-- (1) This policy (and its procedures) outlines the College's commitment to providing for the safety, protection and wellbeing of all children (under the age of 18) in connection with their studies of the University of Sydney Preparation Programs (USPPs) at the College. - (2) Under a regulatory exemption, the College is permitted to admit USPP students who have reached the age of 16 prior to the commencement of their course.
-Younger students will not be admitted. - (3) If the College becomes aware of a reportable allegation or reportable conviction involving its staff, affiliates, or the accommodation and caregiver providers to USPP students, the College will make immediate reports to the University of Sydney (which has reportable conduct obligations under the Children's Guardian Act 2018).
+- (1) This policy (and its procedures) outlines the College's commitment to providing for the safety, protection and wellbeing of all children (under the age of 18) in connection with their studies of an AEP course at the College. - (2) Under a regulatory exemption, the College is permitted to admit AEP students who have reached the age of 16 prior to the commencement of their course.
+Younger students will not be admitted. - (3) If the College becomes aware of a reportable allegation or reportable conviction involving its staff, affiliates, or the accommodation and caregiver providers to AEP students, the College will make immediate reports to the relevant personnel within Navitas, the University Partnerships Australasia and, if applicable, the University of Sydney (which has reportable conduct obligations under the Children's Guardian Act 2018).
 This applies at the time the College becomes aware of the reportable allegation or reportable conviction, not at the time it occurs.